Paediatric Dentistry: Child’s First Encounter

 Your Child’s First Visit to the Dentist

-Wondering if your child needs to visit a paediatric dentist?
+Wondering if your child needs to visit a dentist?
 Here are some of the most commonly asked questions, answered.

 Why Should I Take My Child to a Dentist?